photomz/photomz.github.io/content/reading.md

 - Freakonomics -- Steven Levitt (24 Dec)
 - Foundation 1 -- Issac Asimov (10 Dec)
 - The Hitchhiker’s Guide To The Galaxy 1 -- Douglas Adams (4 Dec)
+- Elon Musk -- Walter Issacson (3 Dec)
+	- *Notes on Elon*: His biographies reek of lurid superfluous detail, as rich person drama sells.
+Like historians, they piece together a puzzle and hear all views, but lacking a thorough logic of why and how his businesses work, they resort to syllogisms, sensational anecdotes and he-said-she-said.
+In that respect, his TED interview is logically clearer and veers off less tangents.
+Of a man who tirelessly aims to transcend and suffer for a wider humanity, books obsessing over Elon’s cult of personality miss the point quite pitifully.
+	- Elon’s own words show it better than his biographers’—he’s as technical as they come, dodges reporters prying for manic-depressive tabloid gossip, and obsesses over unbeatable process and execution to get it done.
+Vance and Isaacson wanted a mythical strongman when really primary sources—his process, patents, line of thinking, emails—reveal far more to readers who endeavor to name Musk on their List of Influences upon becoming famous.
+	- Anything attempting a serious study of Musk should avert their eyes.
 - Sapiens -- Yuval Harari (1 Dec)
 - Breakfast at Tiffany’s -- Truman Capote (25 Nov)
 - Steve Jobs -- Walter Isaacson (10 Nov)